mlpack/mlpack/CONTRIBUTING.md

 Each contributor is responsible for the proposed content, regardless of where the content came from.
-The responsibility includes ensuring that the content can be submitted to mlpack and does not violate copyright(s) and other intellectual property rights.
-Source code in mlpack is licensed under the BSD license; see `LICENSE.txt` for details.
+The responsibility includes ensuring that the content can be submitted to mlpack and does not violate intellectual property rights such as copyright(s).
+Source code in mlpack is licensed under the BSD license;
+see `LICENSE.txt` for details.

 If you would like to learn more about how to get started contributing, see the [Community](https://www.mlpack.org/doc/developer/community.html) page, and if you are